-Figure 19: Indicator on hot-plug power supply unit
+Figure 29: Indicator on hot-plug power supply unit

-- 1 Indicator on hot-plug power supply unit (two colors) - Flashes green when the MU is switched off, but line voltage is present (standby mode). - Lights up green when the MU is switched on and functioning properly. - Flashes orange when a predictable error has been detected, but the power supply unit is still running.
-1) - Flashes orange in the case of OCP/OVP or when the power supply unit's fan has failed. - 1) The following events are detected as predictable errors: - The temperature is very high. - The power consumption is very high. - The current strength is very high. - The fan speed is very low.
+- Flashes green when the MU is switched off, but line voltage is present (standby mode). - Lights up green when the MU is switched on and functioning properly. - Flashes orange when a predictable error has been detected, but the power supply unit is still running.
+1) - Flashes orange in the case of OCP/OVP or when the power supply unit's fan has failed.

+- 1) The following events are detected as predictable errors:

+- The temperature is very high.

+- The power consumption is very high.

+- The strength of current is very high.

+- The fan speed is very low.